Introduction to Splunk

 With the help of Splunk software, searching for a particular data in a bunch of complex data is easy.
 As you might know, in the log files, figuring out which configuration is currently running is challenging.
 To make this easier, there is a tool in Splunk software which helps the user detect the configuration file problems and see the current configurations that are being utilized.

-As we have discussed ‘What is Splunk?’, now we have a question ‘Why Splunk?’
+As we have discussed about Splunk, now we have a question ‘Why Splunk?’
 Splunk is a digitized platform that assists in accessing machine-generated data, which will be useful and worthwhile for everyone.
 Handling a huge amount of data is one of the biggest challenges, as there is a rapid development in the IT sector and its machines.
 In this situation, Splunk plays a vital role to deal with the situation.

 Check out Intellipaat’s Splunk Full Course video: